Are Phuket Beaches the most beautiful in South East Asia?

 – There’s always something going on, so there’s never time to get bored!

-4. There are plenty of hotels and accommodation on offer in a variety of price ranges so you can find something that suits your budget – A wide range of hotels to suit all budgets.
+4. There is plenty of hotels and accommodation on offer in a variety of price ranges so you can find something that suits your budget – A wide range of hotels to suit all budgets.
 The cheaper ones are still very nice and the more expensive options offer exceptional service and facilities too!
 You’ll find something that suits your budget when you come here for vacation or even a business trip.

 5. There are hundreds of great restaurants serving Thai cuisine as well as international dishes – Try the delicious Thai food with something for all your taste preferences.